Leproide/ExchangeOnline-AutoArchive-Script/README.md

 # exo-archiver

-Interactive PowerShell script to enable and configure the In-Place Archive on Exchange Online, set a retention policy and immediately trigger archiving — no manual cmdlets needed.
+Interactive PowerShell script to enable and configure the In-Place Archive on Exchange Online, set a retention policy and immediately trigger archiving, no manual cmdlets needed.

 ---